findworkco/scripts/README.md

 - Downgrade to consistent SOPS version
     - `pip install --upgrade sops==1.3`
 - Ask a coworker for the `find-work-scripts` PGP private key
-    - We assume you will receive it as `findwork.private.rsa`
+    - We assume you will receive it as `private.rsa`
-    - For coworkers, this can be exported via:
-        - `gpg --fingerprint`
-        - `gpg --export-secret-keys --armor {{fingerprint}} > findwork.private.rsa`
+    - For coworkers, see the Provisioning a new server section for dump commands
 - Install the `find-work-scripts` PGP private key to GPG
-    - `gpg --import findwork.private.rsa`
+    - `gpg --import private.rsa`
 - Edit the SOPS file
     - `sops data/var/sops/find-work/scripts/secret.yml`